Abbas Awad

-Abbas Kassem Awad (عَبَّاس قَاسِم عَوَض; born 1 August 1993) is a Lebanese former footballer who played as a full-back.
+Abbas Kassem Awad (عباس قاسم عوض; born 1 August 1993) is a Lebanese former footballer who played as a full-back.

 Club career

 Starting his career at Shabab Arabi in the Lebanese Third Division, on 1 August 2013, Lebanese Premier League club Ansar announced the signing of Awad.
 On 31 August 2016, Awad moved on a one-year loan to Racing Beirut.

 Between 2017 and 2020, Awad played futsal for Bank of Beirut.
 He joined Shabab Bourj on 28 August 2020, and Safa on 12 August 2022.

 International career

 Awad played for the Lebanon national under-23 team in 2015 at the 2016 AFC U-23 Championship qualification.
 He had already played two senior games in 2014, in friendlies against the United Arab Emirates and Qatar.